quasarframework/quasar/docs/src/pages/icongenie/profile-files.md

 }
 ```

+We will be discussing each on the next sections.

 ### Params

 The `params` Object from a JSON profile file takes same prop names as the [generate](/icongenie/command-list#Generate) command parameters (but camel-cased instead of CLI's kebab-case), with one key difference: instead of using `mode` (examples: "spa,pwa", "all") you will be writing `include` (examples: [ "spa", "pwa" ], [ "all" ]).